mk2514k/Network_Inventory_Script_Python/README.md

-# Network Inventory — Ping Sweep
+# Network Inventory- Ping Sweep

 A Python script that sweeps a subnet by pinging every host in a given IP range, records whether each one is up or down, and exports the results to a CSV file.